ARTICLE CONTENT AND FORMATTING REQUIREMENTS

 MANUSCRIPT FORMATTING REQUIREMENTS

-Manuscript minimum length – 10 pages (including abstracts in Ukrainian, Russian and English), Microsoft Word DOC or DOCX format.
+Manuscript minimum length – 10 pages (including abstracts in Ukrainian and English), Microsoft Word DOC or DOCX format.

 Layout and spacing: